whitequark/blog/source/_posts/2011-09-12-tweaking-linux-tcp-stack-for-lossy-wireless-networks.markdown

 Linux TCP stack may be configured via `sysctl` utility.
 The TCP options are listed in `man 7 tcp`, and they are located in `net.ipv4` namespace.
 (Well, technically there is one for IPv6, too, but I haven't seen a single IPv6-enabled public network, ever).
 So, the option `tcp_foo` may be set to `1` by invoking `sysctl net.ipv4.tcp_foo=1`.

+Interestingly, changing the TCP congestion control algorithms did not yield any visible result.
+On the other hand, changing several other options did.

 There are three options worth mentioning.
 First two are related to [F-RTO][], a recovery algorithm designed specially for wireless networks.

 {% codeblock Excerpt from `man 7 tcp' %}